hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 open a shell on the node you are running your session on.
 Notice that you are start in your ``$VSC_DATA`` folder.
 You can use this as a regular shell, meaning that you can submit jobs, load modules and so on.

 Code-server contains many different options and menus, but only a few will be discussed here.
 Feel free to explore them.
-We will however discuss how to set up code- server to use, any of the compatible languages and use code-server as an IDE.
+We will however discuss how to set up code-server to use, any of the compatible languages and use code-server as an IDE.
 For each of the languages you want to use you need two things: an installation of the specific interpreter and an extension in code-server that allows you to connect to it.
 The extensions can be found in the 'extensions' menu.
 In what follows, the steps for both Python and R are described.

 Python
 ++++++